kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How do I rebase this fork of autoscaler with upstream?

-Please consider reading the answer [above](#how-can-i-update-ca-dependencies-particularly-k8siokubernetes) beforehand of updating the depedencies for better understanding.
+Please consider reading the answer [above](#how-can-i-update-ca-dependencies-particularly-k8siokubernetes) beforehand of updating the dependencies for better understanding.

 Following are the main steps: